 The evidence of the importance of homework in helping students at secondary school being successful is clear.
 Numerous studies have shown over time that homework, done regularly, helps students make progress in their learning whatever their prior attainment.
 This links to the latest research on how we learn that shows that regular repetition of new learning is essential to move things into our long-term memory.
-This ability to learn new skills is going to be essential for all of our young people as automation fundamentally changes the types of jobs available over the next few years.
+This ability to learn new skills is going to be essential for all of our young people as the world of work continues to evolve.

 Teachers will record the homework on Insight and parents can see when the work was set and when it is due to be handed in.

 Because of the overwhelming evidence about the importance of homework to student achievement, we need to make sure that every students completes every piece of homework set.
 Most students do this already.
-For those who do not, there will be a twice weekly catch up session called Study Support supervised by teachers where students will complete their homework and any classwork they have not finished.
+For those who do not, there will be regular after school catch up sessions called Study Support supervised by teachers where students will complete their homework and any classwork they have not finished.

-Study Support runs for an hour, but if students complete the homework before the hour is up, they can leave.
+Study Support runs for 30 minutes.
 The aim is to make sure work is done on time in order to build the important lifelong skills of organisation and resilience that students will need once they leave school.
 Parents will be contacted and told when their child has been booked into a Study Support session and students will be reminded to turn up on the morning of their detention.

-If a student refuses to attend Study Support, they will be booked into a senior detention on Wednesday between 1.50 and 2.50.
-Not turning up to that will lead to more serious consequences.
+If a student refuses to attend Study Support, they will be booked into a senior Study Support session for an hour.
+Failure to attend this session will lead to more serious consequences. .

 We understand that sometimes things get in the way of normal routine.
 Please just write a note in your child’s planner or e-mail their teacher to explain that it was not completed.
 It should also explain when it will be handed in.
 Students can always speak to their teacher before it is due if they need help and are being encouraged to write instructions in their planner.